Customise Consent Preferences

 What Is CSS and Why Do We Link It to HTML?

-Step-by-Step: How to Link HTML to CSS
+The 3 Ways to Link HTML to CSS (With Examples)

 <!DOCTYPE html>